wormhole-foundation/xdapp-book/src/dapps/architecture/4_topology.md

 Ultra-light Clients are often the best option when designing an MVP for your xDapp.
 The defining feature of an Ultra-light Client is that you are able to support users from every chain in the Wormhole ecosystem while **only having smart contracts on a single chain (!!!)**.

-The way this works is by deploying a single _hub_ contract (or just using an existing Dapp).
-You then add an entrypoint which supports _contract controlled transfers_ from the Asset Layer to send tokens to your hub contract, along with instructions for what to do with the tokens.
-Once you've performed the necessary operation, you bridge the resultant tokens back to the wallet which originally sent the CCT.
-The only on-chain components is the relatively lightweight wrapper around the core Dapp logic.
+This works by deploying a single _hub_ contract (or just using an existing Dapp) onto the hub chain.
+You then add an entrypoint which supports _contract controlled transfers_ from the xAsset contracts on the hub chain.
+This allows your hub contract to receive both tokens **and instructions for what to do with them** from other chains in the Wormhole ecosystem.

+From there, the hub contract performs any necessary operations, and bridges any resultant tokens back to the wallet which iniated the contract controlled transfer.
+The only on-chain components are hub contract, and a relatively lightweight wrapper which allows the hub contract to send and receive tokens using the xAsset contracts.
 All other aspects of this topology are off-chain and untrusted.
-This pushes most of the development work out of smart contracts and into client-side typescript, without altering the trust assumptions of your application.
+This pushes most of the development work out of smart contracts and into client-side typescript.
+This dramatically decreases smart contract risk, without altering the trust assumptions of your application.

 **_Advantages:_**